UPCOMING ONLINE COURSES

 Develop different plectrum techniques, study numerous ways to accompany monophonic songs and dances, learn to arrange vocal music for the instrument, and perform pieces from the instrumental repertoire.

-Citole/Gittern/Psaltery III: The Citole/Psaltery and the Clerical Music Repertoire
+Citole/Gittern III: The Citole/Gittern and the Clerical Music Repertoire

 Strengthen your citole or psaltery technique and performance practice while exploring a collection of clerical compositions (Latin songs and instrumental pieces) associated to these instruments in medieval literature and art.